sf-wdi-34/angular-routing/readme.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

 Angular is built for Single Page Applications (SPAs).
-A SPA uses one main HTML page and dynamically updates its content, without reloading the page and without the time required to request a whole new HTML file from the server.
+A SPA uses one main HTML page and dynamically updates its content, without reloading the page.

-A Single Page App needs a way of responding to user navigation.
-In a client-side framework like Angular, routing between views is not managed by the server, but by the client itself.
+A Single Page App needs to handle user _navigation_ between "pages" in the wireframe without loading new HTML pages.
+In a client-side framework like Angular, routing between views is not managed by the server but by the client itself.
 Angular associates the path of your URL with a controller and template.

-Our Express server will handle database interactions for our own API.
+In a MEAN stack app, the Express server will handle database interactions for our own API.
 Angular can handle routing and requests to most external APIs.

 ### What are the objectives?